husitawi/devialify/README.md

 ## Running The App

 The app is a CMAKE project.
 That's the only pre-requisite needed to build/run the app.
 Assuming CMake is installed and exists in your PATH.
-Please run
+Please run:

 ```python
 python3 ./run.py
 ```